 The Birth of Abram

 In the midst of this terror, Terah served in the courts of Nimrod, a prince among his officers, and his wife Amthelo was nearing the day of her delivery.
 The king’s decree weighed heavily upon every household, for the agents of Shinar searched dwelling by dwelling seeking newborn sons to destroy.
-Terah feared above all the wrath that would fall upon his own house if a male child were found within it (Book of Jasher 8:13–15).
+Terah feared above all the wrath that would fall upon his own house if a male child were found within it Book of Jasher 8:13–15.
 Amthelo also felt the dread of those days, for no mother in Shinar was spared the fear that her infant might be seized.
-As her hour drew near, the danger pressed closer, and the fate of her child hung in the balance (Chronicles of Jerahmeel 12), (al-Tabari).
+As her hour drew near, the danger pressed closer, and the fate of her child hung in the balance Chronicles of Jerahmeel 12. al-Tabari.

 When the night of Amthelo’s travail arrived, Terah’s fear reached its height, for he knew the officers of the king would soon demand to see the child.
 Acting in desperation, Terah took a newborn son of one of his servants, born that very night, and delivered the infant to the officers as though it were his own.
-The child was slain according to the king’s command (Chronicles of Jerahmeel 12), (al-Tabari).
+The child was slain according to the king’s command Chronicles of Jerahmeel 12. al-Tabari.
 Meanwhile Amthelo hid her trueborn son, knowing the watchers would return again before the night was spent.
-Thus Abram entered the world under the shadow of death, preserved only by the resolve of his mother and the blind confidence of a king who believed the danger removed (Pirkei de-Rabbi Eliezer 27).
+Thus Abram entered the world under the shadow of death, preserved only by the resolve of his mother and the blind confidence of a king who believed the danger removed Pirkei de-Rabbi Eliezer 27.

 Before dawn, Amthelo slipped away from the city with her infant and fled into the high country.
 There she found a cave hidden among the stones and concealed her son within it.
-The ancient records speak of this refuge, declaring that the child was hidden away from the wrath of the king, nourished in secret and guarded while the soldiers of Shinar scoured the land (Book of Jasher 8:25–27), (Chronicles of Jerahmeel 12).
-And while Nimrod believed the threat removed, the child whom heaven had appointed was preserved in solitude beyond the reach of the kingdom that sought his life (al-Tabari).
+The ancient records speak of this refuge, declaring that the child was hidden away from the wrath of the king, nourished in secret and guarded while the soldiers of Shinar scoured the land Book of Jasher 8:25–27.
+Chronicles of Jerahmeel 12.
+And while Nimrod believed the threat removed, the child whom heaven had appointed was preserved in solitude beyond the reach of the kingdom that sought his life al-Tabari.

 In that lonely cave the child grew under the watchful care of heaven.
-Though no man nurtured him, the Lord sustained him, and ancient records declare that light shone upon the infant and preserved his life in those early days when no earthly provision could reach him (Book of Jasher 8:26–27).
-Amthelo returned in secret whenever she could, bringing what she was able, for Terah dared not openly seek the child lest suspicion fall upon his house (Older Sefer ha-Yashar traditions).
+Though no man nurtured him, the Lord sustained him, and ancient records declare that light shone upon the infant and preserved his life in those early days when no earthly provision could reach him Book of Jasher 8:26–27.
+Amthelo returned in secret whenever she could, bringing what she was able, for Terah dared not openly seek the child lest suspicion fall upon his house Older Sefer ha-Yashar traditions.
 Thus the cave became Abram’s sanctuary, and the hand that preserved him stirred his heart toward the light.

 As Abram grew, the solitude of the cave sharpened his mind and awakened his spirit.
 Surrounded only by the works of God, he began to reason concerning the nature of the world.
-The ancient accounts testify that he soon perceived the vanity of the idols worshipped in Shinar, for even in his youth he questioned how lifeless images of stone could govern the heavens (Book of Jasher 9:6–7).
-This was the beginning of his faith, for the Lord Himself became his first teacher (Chronicles of Jerahmeel 12).
+The ancient accounts testify that he soon perceived the vanity of the idols worshipped in Shinar, for even in his youth he questioned how lifeless images of stone could govern the heavens Book of Jasher 9:6–7.
+This was the beginning of his faith, for the Lord Himself became his first teacher Chronicles of Jerahmeel 12.

-When Abram was grown enough to walk and speak clearly, Terah brought him forth from the cave, believing the danger had passed (Book of Jasher 9:5).
+When Abram was grown enough to walk and speak clearly, Terah brought him forth from the cave, believing the danger had passed Book of Jasher 9:5.
 Yet the world of Ur was strange to him.
-Seeing men bow before the works of their own hands, he rebuked the folly of idols, declaring that such powerless things could neither create nor save (Book of Jasher 9:6–7), (Chronicles of Jerahmeel 12).
+Seeing men bow before the works of their own hands, he rebuked the folly of idols, declaring that such powerless things could neither create nor save Book of Jasher 9:6–7.
+Chronicles of Jerahmeel 12.
 His childhood spent under the care of heaven had formed a clarity that the city could not dim, and even Terah trembled at the boldness of the child who spoke against the gods of Shinar.

-In the days that followed, Abram observed the sun, moon, and stars, reasoning that none of them could be God, for each obeyed a path it did not choose (Book of Jasher 9:8–10).
-Thus he came to know that behind all things stood one true God—the Maker of heaven and Sustainer of life (Chronicles of Jerahmeel 12).
+In the days that followed, Abram observed the sun, moon, and stars, reasoning that none of them could be God, for each obeyed a path it did not choose Book of Jasher 9:8–10.
+Thus he came to know that behind all things stood one true God—the Maker of heaven and Sustainer of life Chronicles of Jerahmeel 12.
 His understanding deepened day by day, and the contrast between the living God he perceived and the lifeless idols of his father’s house soon became too great to contain.

 But Abram’s reasoning did not remain within Terah’s household.
 Servants whispered his words into the streets.
-Some were troubled, others stirred, and soon the elders of the city heard that the son of an idol-maker spoke openly against the gods of Shinar (Book of Jasher 9:11–12).
-Terah trembled, for he feared that word would reach the king, and he knew that Nimrod’s wrath was swift against any who questioned the gods of the realm (Chronicles of Jerahmeel 12).
+Some were troubled, others stirred, and soon the elders of the city heard that the son of an idol-maker spoke openly against the gods of Shinar Book of Jasher 9:11–12.
+Terah trembled, for he feared that word would reach the king, and he knew that Nimrod’s wrath was swift against any who questioned the gods of the realm Chronicles of Jerahmeel 12.
 The danger that had surrounded Abram at birth once again gathered around him, this time stirred by the fire of truth awakening in his soul.

 The turning point came when Abram confronted the idols of his father’s house openly.
-Seeing Terah burn incense before the images, he declared before all who stood near that such gods were powerless to save or to harm, for they neither spoke nor saw nor moved of themselves (Book of Jasher 11:15–17).
+Seeing Terah burn incense before the images, he declared before all who stood near that such gods were powerless to save or to harm, for they neither spoke nor saw nor moved of themselves Book of Jasher 11:15–17.
 Unable to restrain the fire within him, Abram entered the chamber where Terah kept his most honored idols and left them broken and scattered upon the floor, showing by deed what he had long understood in his heart—that no carved image could stand before the truth of the living God.
-When Terah discovered what had been done, fear overtook him, for he knew that if word reached the king, his entire household would be counted guilty of treason against the gods of Shinar (Chronicles of Jerahmeel 12).
+When Terah discovered what had been done, fear overtook him, for he knew that if word reached the king, his entire household would be counted guilty of treason against the gods of Shinar Chronicles of Jerahmeel 12.

 When the patriarchs heard that a boy in Terah’s house had reasoned against idols and discerned the true God by the witness of the heavens, they knew the time had come to intervene.
-Messengers from Shem were sent quietly, instructing Terah that the child must not remain in a house of idolatry, nor under the shadow of a king whose decree had once sought his life (Book of Jasher 9:5), (Pirkei de-Rabbi Eliezer 27), (Chronicles of Jerahmeel 13).
+Messengers from Shem were sent quietly, instructing Terah that the child must not remain in a house of idolatry, nor under the shadow of a king whose decree had once sought his life Book of Jasher 9:5.
+Pirkei de-Rabbi Eliezer 27.
+Chronicles of Jerahmeel 13.
 Terah dared not refuse.
 Fear that Abram’s presence might one day reveal his earlier deception before the king compelled him to consent.
 Thus the boy was delivered into the care of Shem and Noah, where the covenant of the fathers was kept in purity.

 The summons came quietly, carried by trusted messengers of the patriarchs.
 Shem had heard enough to know that the boy could not remain in the house of an idolater, nor under the power of a king whose decree had once sought his life.
 When the word reached Terah that the ancient patriarch desired to take the boy and instruct him, he dared not refuse; for though Terah served Nimrod, he also knew the honor, age, and authority that rested upon the house of Shem.
-And fearing that keeping Abram near might one day expose his deception before the king, he consented without protest (Book of Jasher 9:5–7).
+And fearing that keeping Abram near might one day expose his deception before the king, he consented without protest Book of Jasher 9:5–7.

 Thus Abram was taken from Ur and brought into the dwelling of Shem and Noah, where the covenant of the fathers was preserved in purity.
 There he found a refuge far removed from the idols of Shinar and from the terror of Nimrod’s court.
 In that household the teachings he had sought in solitude were now given to him openly, for Shem recognized in the boy the very wisdom and discerning spirit that had marked the heirs of the Ancient Order since the days of Adam.
-Under the instruction of these patriarchs—men who had walked with God from the time of the Flood—Abram learned the ways of righteousness, the ordinances of the covenant, and the order of the priesthood that had passed from father to son since the beginning (Pirkei de-Rabbi Eliezer 27), (Chronicles of Jerahmeel 13).
+Under the instruction of these patriarchs—men who had walked with God from the time of the Flood—Abram learned the ways of righteousness, the ordinances of the covenant, and the order of the priesthood that had passed from father to son since the beginning Pirkei de-Rabbi Eliezer 27.
+Chronicles of Jerahmeel 13.

 And so the child who had been hidden from birth, preserved from the death decree of a king and sustained by the hand of heaven in the solitude of a cave, was now set apart to be taught by the last surviving elders of the pre-Flood world.
 In the tents of Shem and Noah he received the first true instruction of his life, and the light that had awakened in his heart began to grow into the mantle of a prophet.
 Here the foundations of the Ancient Order were restored to him, and the boy destined to stand against the tyranny of Shinar was prepared for the work that God had appointed from the beginning.